Saplings-Projects/1M_sub/DOCUMENTATION.md

 # Disclaimer

+**This documentation is meant as a way to help people who want to contribute to the codebase.
+If you want to play the game, this will only spoil things for you.**

 This documentation is not meant as an in-depth explanation of every function.
 It is meant as a general overview of the classes, their functions and how they interact.

 For more information, please refer to the source code.